Codium-ai/pr-agent/docs/REVIEW.md

 #### enable\\disable features
 - `require_focused_review`: if set to true, the tool will add a section - 'is the PR a focused one'.
 Default is false.
-- `require_pr_analysis_review`: if set to trye, the tool will add an initial comment with an alalysis and summary of the PR.
+- `require_pr_analysis_review`: if set to true, the tool will add an initial comment with an analysis and summary of the PR.
 Default is true.
 - `require_score_review`: if set to true, the tool will add a section that scores the PR.
 Default is false.
 - `require_tests_review`: if set to true, the tool will add a section that checks if the PR contains tests.
 Default is true.
 - `require_security_review`: if set to true, the tool will add a section that checks if the PR contains security issues.
 Default is true.